Faeruran/Virtual-Vision/README.md

   --sharpening SHARPENING
                         Allows to sharpen the images in order to reduce the impact of the motion blur.
+Default : 0 --autoreconstruct AUTORECONSTRUCT
+                        Automatically reconstruct the dataset after the scan.
+                        Default : 1
+  --depthanalysis DEPTHANALYSIS
+                        Process the dataset in order to estimate the coverage of the depth frames.
 Default : 0

 Automatic Configuration (JSON importation):
   --sconfig SCONFIG     Import a JSON RealSense configuration file (instead of